GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

 kubectl annotate namespace \
 kcc-tutorial-prod cnrm.cloud.google.com/project-id=$PROD_PROJECT_ID
 ```
-11. Create a dedicated IAM service account for each environment in the host project for workload identity to be able to create resources in GCP.
+11. Create a dedicated IAM service account for each environment in the host project for workload identity to be able to create resources in Google Cloud.
 ```
 gcloud iam service-accounts create kcc-tutorial-dev --project=$HOST_PROJECT_ID